sntioudis/papreca/documentation/commands.md

 \subsection flutypes_description Description

-Defines the mobile atom types for the %PAPRECA simulation
+Defines the mobile atom types for the MD stage of the %PAPRECA simulation

 > **Note 1:**
 > This is a mandatory command.
 The %PAPRECA simulation will not start unless the fluid atom types have been defined.